nearform/initium-platform/README.md

 - 8 GB RAM
 - 16 GB Disk space

-Those numbers are not written in stone so your milage may vary depending on which components you choose to install.
+Those numbers are not written in stone so your mileage may vary depending on which components you choose to install.

 ### Bootstrap